networkx/networkx/doc/reference/introduction.rst

 Drawing
 -------

-While NetworkX is not designed as a network layout tool, we provide a simple interface to drawing packages and some simple layout algorithms.
+While NetworkX is not designed as a network drawing tool, we provide a simple interface to drawing packages and some simple layout algorithms.
 We interface to the excellent Graphviz layout tools like dot and neato with the (suggested) pygraphviz package or the pydot interface.
 Drawing can be done using external programs or the Matplotlib Python package.
-Interactive GUI interfaces are possible though not provided.
+Interactive GUI interfaces are possible, though not provided.
 The drawing tools are provided in the module :ref:`drawing<drawing>`.

-The basic drawing functions essentially place the nodes on a scatterplot using the positions in a dictionary or computed with a layout function.
-The edges are then lines between those dots.
+The basic drawing functions essentially place the nodes on a scatterplot using the positions you provide via a dictionary or the positions are computed with a layout function.
+The edges are lines between those dots.

 .. nbplot::